zzhangjii/learning-library/ospa-library/appint/ApplicationIntegration-labguide.md

 46. Click on the *Activate* option at the top right of the window.
         The *Activation tab* appears and the associated panel is displayed.
-Click the *Activate new version* button.  **NOTE:** If this is the first time your have activated this application, your window may appear slightly differently:
+Click the *Activate new version* button.  **NOTE:** If this is the first time your have activated this application, your window may appear differently:

     ![](./media/image93.png)

-    Figure 85: Activating a Process Application
+    Figure 88: Activating a Process Application

 49. The *Activate Application to My Server* dialog appears indicating that you are about to publish the *Last Published* Version:

     ![](./media/image133.png)

-    Figure 86: Activating a Process Application
+    Figure 89: Activating a Process Application

 48. Click the *Validate* button in the lower-right corner.